 Built-in 1734 AD by Maharaja Sawai Jai Singh II, Nahargarh Fort along with Amer and Jaigarh forts used to form an important defense ring for the city.
 Located on one of the oldest hills of Aravalli, this fort offers breath-taking views of the Pink City.

 There are many buildings and structures within the Nahargarh Fort.
 There is a temple inside the fort, dedicated to the Rathore prince, Nahar Singh Bhomia.
 Another attraction in the fort is the Madhavendra Bhawan built by Sawai Madho Singh and Diwan-I-Aam, an open-air enclosure where the king met the common men and listened to their problems and complaints.

 3. City palace

 The palace was constructed by Maharaja Sawai Jai Singh II.
-As most structures in Jaipur this palace also reflects the fusion of Mughal and Rajput architecture.
+Like most structures in Jaipur, this palace also reflects the fusion of Mughal and Rajput architecture.

-One of the famous items in the City Palace are two silver jars which have found place in the Guinness Book of World Records as the largest silver vessels in the world.
+One of the famous items in the City Palace is two silver jars that have found a place in the Guinness Book of World Records as the largest silver vessels in the world.